rbowen/modrewrite_and_friends/01_regular_expressions.rst

     !^/images

 This matches any path not starting with ``/images``.
-We'll see more of this kind of pattern match especially in Chapter `Proxying`_.
+We'll see more of this kind of pattern match especially in the chapter :ref:`Proxying with mod_rewrite`.

 Regex examples
 --------------